Torsion invariants of complexes of groups: Introduction

-With Avramidi in \cite{aos20}, we computed the $\Fp$-$L^2$-Betti numbers of right-angled Artin groups (RAAG's).
-We generalize this in Section~\ref{s:computation}, using an equivariant homology spectral sequence to calculate the $\Fp$-$L^2$-Betti numbers of groups acting on a contractible complex with strict fundamental domain and $\Fp$-$L^2$-acyclic stabilizers.
-Recall that a strict fundamental domain for a cellular action on a complex is a subcomplex which intersects each orbit in a single point.
-In particular, the quotient by the group action is isomorphic to the strict fundamental domain.
-Our main theorem is a similar calculation for $t_i^{(2)}(G)$, though we need stronger assumptions on the stabilizers. \begin{Theorem} Let $G$ be a residually finite group which acts cocompactly on a contractible complex with strict fundamental domain $Q$.
+In Section~\ref{s:computation}, using an equivariant homology spectral sequence, we calculate the $\Fp$-$L^2$-Betti numbers of groups acting on a contractible complex with strict fundamental domain $Q$ and $\Fp$-$L^2$-acyclic stabilizers.
+Our main theorem is a similar calculation for $t_{i}^{(2)}(G)$, though we need stronger assumptions on the stabilizers. \begin{Theorem} Let $G$ be a residually finite group which acts cocompactly on a contractible complex with strict fundamental domain $Q$.
 Suppose the stabilizer of any cell fixes it, and that each nontrivial stabilizer has a normal, infinite cyclic subgroup with type $F$ quotient.
 Let $\d Q$ be the subcomplex of $Q$ with nontrivial stabilizers.
 Then

 \end{Theorem}